Recess (TV series): Overview

-Recess portrays the lives of six fourth graders—cheeky and popular lovable rogue Theodore Jasper "T.J."
-Detweiler (Ross Malinger, Andrew Lawrence), jock Vince LaSalle (Rickey D'Shon Collins), tomboy Ashley Spinelli (Pamela Adlon), wise fool Mikey Blumberg (Jason Davis), nerdy child prodigy Gretchen Grundler (Ashley Johnson), and awkward new kid Gus Griswold (Courtland Mead)—as they go about their daily lives in a school environment at Third Street Elementary School.
-A major satirical point of the show is that the community of students at school is a microcosm of traditional human society complete with its own government, class system, and set of unwritten laws.
+Recess portrays the lives of six fourth graders— mischievous and troublemaking lovable rogue Theodore Jasper "T.J."
+Detweiler (Ross Malinger, Andrew Lawrence), jock Vince LaSalle (Rickey D'Shon Collins), tomboy Ashley Spinelli (referred to by her last name) (Pamela Adlon), wise fool Mikey Blumberg (Jason Davis), nerdy child prodigy Gretchen Grundler (Ashley Johnson), and awkward new kid Gus Griswold (Courtland Mead)—as they go about their daily lives in a school environment at Third Street Elementary School.
+During recess, the children form their own society, complete with its own government, a class system, and set of unwritten laws set against the backdrop of a regular school.
 They are ruled by a monarch, a sixth grader named King Bob, who has various enforcers to make sure his decrees are carried out.
 The society has a long list of rigid values and social norms that imposes a high expectation of conformity upon all the students.

 Recess is illustrated to be a symbol of liberty—a time when children can express themselves and develop meaningful relationships.
 Most episodes involve one or more of the main six characters seeking a rational balance between individuality and social order.
 They are often defending their freedom against perceived threats by adults and school administration or social norms.
 The group's leader, T.J.
 Detweiler, tends to have the most complete vision of this struggle, though even he has times when he inadvertently leads the group too far toward an extreme of conformity or non-conformity, and needs to be drawn back to even ground by his friends.